Jason Belfon

-Jason Belfon (born 3 July 1990) is a footballer from Grenada who is assigned to W Connection of the Trinidadian TT Pro League as of 2017.
+Jason Kendell Belfon (born 3 July 1990) is a footballer from Grenada who plays for Club Atlético Independiente Siguatepeque in the Honduran Liga de Ascenso.

 Career

 Trinidad and Tobago

 Testing for Club Sando of the Trinidadian TT Pro League in 2016, Belfon transferred to the club alongside three other Grenadians.

-Inking a deal with 2013–14 TT Pro League champions W Connection in summer 2017, the Grenadian goalkeeper debuted for the 5-time TT Pro League titleholders in a 4-1 defeat to Defence Force.
+Inking a deal with 2013–14 TT Pro League champions W Connection in summer 2017, the Grenadian goalkeeper debuted for the 5-time TT Pro League titleholders in a 4–1 defeat to Defence Force.

 International

 For putting in what was seen as a coruscating performance for Grenada against Puerto Rico, Belfon was awarded as Man of the Match and is considered one of the best goalkeepers in the Caribbean.